sreeram2001/ReactJS/Notes/Controlled Inputs - Forms/forms.md

-=> Lets gather form data and do a post request our JSON Server.
+=> Lets gather form data and do a post request to our JSON Server.

 => Lets get the input data from user :